hum/hum/README.md

   - [🌿 Sprout](https://github.com/hum/sprout) A multi-site content (mostly images) collection library.
   - [🎲 Game of Life](https://github.com/hum/game-of-life-wasm) An implementation of the Game of Life with Rust (WebAssembly) and JS.
   - [🧩 MC RCON](https://github.com/hum/mc-rcon) A super super simple package to create Minecraft RCON packets with Go.
+  - [🐥 PEEP](https://github.com/hum/peep) A straight-forward CLI way to find available domain names from hundreds of TLDs
   - ...

 ### 🥅 Goals for 2021